Japan–Korea Treaty of 1876: Aftermath

-The following year saw a Japanese fleet led by Special Envoy Kuroda Kiyotaka coming over to Joseon, demanding an apology from the Korean government and a commercial treaty between the two nations.
-The Korean government decided to accept the demand, in the hope of importing some technologies to defend the country from any future invasions.
+The following year (1877) saw a Japanese fleet led by Special Envoy Kuroda Kiyotaka coming over to Joseon, demanding an apology from the Korean government and a commercial treaty between the two nations.
+The Korean government decided to accept the demand in the hope of importing some technologies to defend the country from any future invasions.

-However, the treaty would eventually turn out to be the first of many unequal treaties signed by Korea; It gave extraterritorial rights to Japanese citizens in Korea, and forced the Korean government to open 3 ports to Japan, specifically Busan, Incheon and Wonsan.
+However, the treaty would eventually turn out to be the first of many unequal treaties signed by Korea.
+It gave extraterritorial rights to Japanese citizens in Korea, and forced the Korean government to open three ports to Japan: Busan, Incheon and Wonsan.
 With the signing of its first unequal treaty, Korea became vulnerable to the influence of imperialistic powers; and later the treaty led Korea to be annexed by Japan.